f2xiao/site/posts/How to create a UI library for Vue.md

 - import by CDN

 ### Import all components
-under the component folder, only need vue component file which defines the component and
+under the component folder, only need vue component file which defines the component

+TBD:
-### Import as needed
+- Import as needed
-### Import by CDN
+- Import by CDN

-## Build the UI library
+- Build the UI library